mui/material-ui/pages/api/text-field.md

 - [Input](/api/input)
 - [FormHelperText](/api/form-helper-text)

-If you wish to alter the properties applied to the native input, you can do as follow:
+If you wish to alter the properties applied to the native input, you can do so as follows:

 ```jsx
 const inputProps = {